Volunteering in Peru: The Complete Guide

 This World Heritage Site is in the Andes and is a hot tourist destination—for good reason.
 Cusco was the capital of the Incas, and it has some of the most incredible ancient ruins and Spanish architecture in the country.

-It wouldn’t be a true visit to Peru without seeing the Incan city that the Spaniards never found.
-The scenery is breathtaking, making it a definite must-see for anyone visiting Peru.
+It wouldn’t be a true visit to Peru without seeing Machu Picchu – the Incan city that the Spaniards never found.
+The scenery is breathtaking, making Machu Picchu a definite must-see for anyone visiting Peru.

 Women’s Groups: Violence against women is a worldwide problem, and Peru is no different.
 Women’s empowerment programs assist women by increasing awareness, helping victims with psychological support, providing legal support, and lobbying for justice.

 A Note about Volunteering in Orphanages: GivingWay does not endorse orphanage volunteer opportunities.
 Why?
 Studies have shown that some orphanages are being run like businesses.
 Instead of actually doing good for the people of Peru, they are concerned mainly with making a profit.
 Also, other studies have proven that orphans need steady ongoing relationships, rather than changing faces of visiting volunteers.
 The result of these negative practices: the breakup of families and the continued institutionalization of children.
-For these reasons, and countless more, it is advised to volunteer with community based projects that help children stay within their home-communities.
+For these reasons and countless more, it is advised to volunteer with a community-based volunteer project that helps children stay within their home communities.

 In Peru, animals need help, too.
 This is particularly true for wild animals that need to be rescued because they are sick, injured, or in danger of being hunted.
 Those who help will be able to see these animals through the rehabilitation process.
 Getting the opportunity to volunteer at a wildlife sanctuary puts volunteers near monkeys, coatis, deer, macaws, and more.